-Existing Research
+Existing research

-A large and growing body of research suggests that face-to-face mindfulness interventions can lead to a myriad of benefits [16].
-Can strictly digital MBIs that lack face-to-face interaction deliver benefits as well?
-Although much less research exists, here we provide a brief review of recent research into the effects of d-MBIs on three categories of outcomes: (i) mindfulness and attention, (ii) stress, and (iii) depression and anxiety.
+A large and growing body of research suggests that faceto-face mindfulness interventions can lead to a myriad of benefits [16].
+Can strictly digital MBIs that lack face-toface interaction deliver benefits as well?
+Although much less research exists, here we provide a brief review of recent research into the effects of d-MBIs on three categories of outcomes: first, mindfulness and attention, second, stress, and third, depression and anxiety.